Hesperian Health Guides

 You have a very difficult choice to make.

-• the mother is recently infected with HIV or is very sick with other infections.
+• the mother was recently infected with HIV or is very sick with other infections.
 There is more HIV in the mother's body then.

 • the baby is given formula or other fluids or foods as well as breast milk.

-Even for mothers with HIV, breastfeeding is usually the safest way to feed their babies.
-This is because in most places, formula and other milks cause babies to get sick or die from diarrhea or malnutrition.
-Especially when mothers are on treatment for HIV, more babies will die from formula than will get sick or die from HIV passed through breastfeeding.
+In many places, breastfeeding is usually the safest way to feed babies even when mothers with HIV are not yet on treatment.
+This is because formula and other milks cause babies to get sick or die from diarrhea or malnutrition.
+Especially for mothers on treatment for HIV, more babies would die from formula than will get sick or die from HIV passed through breastfeeding.

-To make breastfeeding safer, help women with HIV:
+To make breastfeeding most safe help women with HIV:

 MW Ch16 Page 293-2.png